DartCaller/api/README.md

 This route is used by the fronend to change a player's past score.
 Just specify the playerID and the new score he should have, and his last thrown score will be set to this.

 :warning: This action cannot be performed when the player has not finished his turn yet.
-He hast to first finish the turn, and then you can correct his score.
+He has to finish the turn first, and then you can correct his score.

 Method|Query Param|Example Request Body                                     |Body Type|